Ban-Zhan/ComplexHeatmap-reference/book/08-other-high-level-plots.md

 can also use colors to map the density values and visualize distribution through a heatmap.
 It is useful if you have huge number of columns in data to visualize.

-In following examples, we use matrix as input data where the density is calculate by columns.
+In following examples, we use matrix as input data where the density is calculated by columns.
 The input data can also be a list.